arphanetx/Monocle/README.md

 </p>

 # 🤖 Mistral-7B-Instruct-v0.2
-Behind the scenes Monocle uses the ```Mistral-7B-Instruct-v0.2``` model.
+Behind the scenes Monocle uses the ```Mistral-7B-Instruct-v0.2``` model from The Mistral AI Team - see [here](https://arxiv.org/abs/2310.06825).
 The Mistral-7B-Instruct-v0.2 Large Language Model (LLM) is an instruct fine-tuned version of the Mistral-7B-v0.2.
 More can be found on the model [here!](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2).
+- 7.24B params
+- Tensor type: BF16
+- 32k context window (vs 8k context in v0.1)
+- Rope-theta = 1e6
+- No Sliding-Window Attention

 # 🙏 Contributions
 Monocle is an open-source project and welcomes contributions from the community.
 If you would like to contribute to